-These commitments may be varied in the future because of renegotiations of the terms of exploration permits.
+The exploration commitments may be varied in the future because of renegotiations of the terms of exploration permits.
+The Company submitted to the Department of Mines, Industry Regulation and Safety, on the 9 March 2023, a Suspend and Extend application pursuant to Section 97 of the PGERA 1967, and Guideline for Exploration Permit Management Section 7.3.
+It is expected that the Department will look favourably on the application considering the extreme flood event generated by ex-Tropical Cyclone Ellie in December 2022 and January 2023, the commitments reflected above do not take the expected outcome of the Suspend and Extend application into account.
 In the petroleum industry it is common practice for entities to farm-out, transfer or sell a portion of their rights to third parties or relinquish (whole or part of the permit) and, as a result, obligations may be reduced or extinguished.